paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-951-training-generally.md

 <a id="section-9414"></a>
 ## § 9414.
-Degree granting authority for United States Air Force Institute of Technology
+United States Air Force Institute of Technology: degree granting authority; faculty, reimbursement and tuition; acceptance of research grants
 **(a) Authority.—** Under regulations prescribed by the Secretary of the Air Force, the commander of the Air University may, upon the recommendation of the faculty of the United States Air Force Institute of Technology, confer appropriate degrees upon graduates of the United States Air Force Institute of Technology who meet the degree requirements.

 **(b) Limitation.—** A degree may not be conferred under this section unless—